moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run lint`

-This script lints your Javascript files.
+This script lints your JavaScript files.

+## `npm run test`

+This script will run your tests.
+Our configuration shows coverage reports for all tests.
+Please refer to the `jest.config.js` file for more configuration details.

 ### Note